cloverinteractive/boilerplate/README.md

 We've includen support for [ReasonML](https://reasonml.github.io/), we think it's a step in the right direction for writing type safe, code that builds fast and is runtime error free, it also feels like the perfect language to write react components in.

+Reason types will be checked automatically at compile time; if you need to share types with [TypeScript](https://www.typescriptlang.org/) we've preconfigured [genType](https://github.com/cristianoc/genType), just tag the types you'd like to share with `[@genType]` and voilà you just need to import from `YourFile.gen` in your [TypeScript](https://www.typescriptlang.org/) and you'll be good to go.

+We recommend looking at the [genType](https://github.com/cristianoc/genType) documentation for more advance tagging tips.

 ### TypeScript